FocusDifferentiating among modes of teaching

 - Teaching is … directing, leading, guiding, showing, focusing

-- Teacher-Centered Learning (Traditional Education) – a mode of teaching in which the student is positioned as passive – that is, the educator defines what will be learned, how it will be learned, and how the learning will be evaluated
+- Teacher-Centered Learning (Instructor-Centered Learning) – a mode of teaching in which the student is positioned as passive – that is, the educator defines what will be learned, how it will be learned, and how the learning will be evaluated

 - Student-Centered Learning (Child-Centered Learning; Learner-Centered Education) – a mode of teaching that takes up one of more of the following principles: (1) Students are treated as active participants in their own learning.
 (2) Teaching styles accommodate to differences among individuals.
 (3) Students participate in choosing topics, pacing lessons, and assessing outcomes